tomcl/issie/README.md

 That makes things a lot more pleasant.
 The new [Windows Terminal](https://github.com/microsoft/terminal) works well.

 4. Run `build.cmd` under Windows or `build.sh` under linux or macos.
 This will download all dependencies and create auto-documentation and binaries, then launch the application with HMR.

   * HMR: the application will automatically recompile and update while running if you save updated source files
   * To initialise and reload: `File -> reload page`
   * To exit: after you exit the application the auto-compile script will terminate after about 15s
-  * To recompile the application `npm run dev`
+  * To recompile the application `npm run dev`.
   * To generate distributable binaries for dev host system `npm run dist`.
   * If you have changed node modules use `build dev`.
 Note that this project uses npm, not yarn.
-If npm gets stuck use `build cleanNode` and try again.
+If npm gets stuck use `build cleannode` and try again.
+  * From time to time run `build killzombies` to terminate orphan node and dotnet processes which accumulate using this dev chain.

 ## Reinstalling Compiler and Libraries

 To reinstall the build environment (without changing project code) rerun `build.cmd` (Windows) or `build.sh` (Linux and MacOS).
+You may need first to run `build killzombies` to remove orphan processes that lock build files.

+## TODO

+* Incorporate zombie process killing into the build scripts to make manual run unnecessary.
+Requires care.
+* Work out how to incorporate Node and npm dependencies (do we need npm given Fake uses it?).
+Paket nuget should be used for them.
+* Should Node be upgraded to v14?